Akram-BSMRSTU/Automation_Testing_Banking-System/README.md

 ## 📋 Project Overview

 This project is an automation test suite for a web-based **Banking Application** using **Playwright Java**.
 The app supports basic banking operations such as Deposit, Withdrawal, Transfer, Add Interest, and Reset functionalities.
-It also includes transaction history tracking.&#x20;
+It also includes transaction history tracking.

 ## 🚀 Tools & Technologies